pratikroy311/flutter-realtime-pushups-detection/README.md

 # flutter-realtime-pushups-detection
 A flutter realtime app which detects if a person is doing pushups or not.

+# Currently in development stage and only supports pushups estimation

 Real-time object detection in Flutter using [camera](https://pub.dartlang.org/packages/camera) and [tflite](https://pub.dartlang.org/packages/tflite) plugin.